zyang310/comp423-course-notes/docs/tutorials/go-setup.md

 1. In VS Code, open your folder that includes your project.
 2. Install the **Dev Containers** extension for VS Code.
-3. Create a `.devcontainer ` directory in the root of your project with the following file in side of this "hidden configuration directory:
+3. Create a `.devcontainer ` directory in the root of your project with the following file inside of this "hidden configuration directory:

 ``.devcontainer/devcontainer.json``